nandabritto/Covid-19_vaccines/README.md

 ## Future Features

 I would like to add a hamburger navbar for smaller devices, this will make the project more responsive.
-Besides that, I would like to add new vaccines that have been approved and used worldwide, this will make the information about Covid-19 vaccine relevant to people anywhere.
+Besides that, new vaccines will be added that have been approved and used worldwide, this will make the information about the Covid-19 vaccine relevant to people anywhere.

 ### Code Validation